 SOlar and New Zealand Three phase metering

-Problems for three phase properties with batteries
+Problems for three phase properties with solar

-Problems for three phase properties with batteries?
+Problems for three phase properties with solar?

 Getting enough power for large single phase loads

 Another problem is that a three phase hybrid inverter can only output up to one third of its power on a single phase.
 This is a limiting factor for running larger single phase motors e.g., water pumps.
 This means that for example even a large 10kW inverter could only supply 3.3kW to run a single phase pump.
 This may not be enough to start the pump if there are other loads running at the same time.
+The solution to this is to install a larger inverter.

 Solving the three phase problem